Ticket #789 (closed defect: fixed)

 That seems to be doing the same thing for me...

-Changed 2 weeks ago by desai
+comment:8 Changed 14 years ago by desai

-• status changed from accepted to closed
+• Status changed from accepted to closed

-• resolution set to fixed
+• Resolution set to fixed

 Change Properties